celery/celery/docs/django/first-steps-with-django.rst

     Previous versions of Celery required a separate library to work with Django, but since 3.1 this is no longer the case.
 Django is supported out of the box now so this document only contains a basic way to integrate Celery and Django.
-You will use the same API as non-Django users so it's recommended that you read the :ref:`first-steps` tutorial
+You'll use the same API as non-Django users so you're recommended to read the :ref:`first-steps` tutorial
     first and come back to this tutorial.
 When you have a working example you can continue to the :ref:`next-steps` guide.

 To use Celery with your Django project you must first define